 Specializations: Bobbi specializes in women in leadership roles or women solopreneurs getting started launching their businesses.

-Melissa is an organizational psychologist and clinical neuropsychologist with a keen interest in neurosciences.
-She has experience working with a range of psychological needs – transition and change, leadership, team effectiveness, stress and burnout, building resilience, communication, and other workplace challenges.
+Melissa is an organizational psychologist and clinical neuropsychologist interested in neurosciences.
+She has experience working with various psychological needs – transition and change, leadership, team effectiveness, stress and burnout, building resilience, communication, and other workplace challenges.

 Melissa’s Advice: “Coaching psychology creates meaningful and sustainable change, where you have the chance to reflect and proactively work to develop well-being and performance.
 Working with a psychologist provides the opportunity to work with evidence-based strategies and approaches to explore and identify challenges/opportunities, and achieve goals for growth and development.
 To find the right coach, explore what might be the best fit for you, and ask lots of questions!
 Some could be:

 - What are the coach's credentials and training, especially regarding their experience with your industry?

 - What do you want to explore in coaching?